 About Virginia Humanities

 The mission of Virginia Humanities is to connect people and ideas to explore the human experience and inspire cultural engagement.
-As the state humanities council, Virginia Humanities reaches an estimated annual audience of 41 million through community programs and festivals, grants and fellowships, websites and digital initiatives, publications and teacher institutes, radio programs and podcasts, the Virginia Folklife Program, and the Virginia Center for the Book.
+As the state humanities council, Virginia Humanities reaches millions in its estimated annual audience through community programs and festivals, grants and fellowships, websites and digital initiatives, publications and teacher institutes, radio programs and podcasts, the Virginia Folklife Program, and the Virginia Center for the Book.
 Virginia Humanities is able to do this work thanks in part to a unique partnership with the University of Virginia.
 To learn more visit VirginiaHumanities.org.

 About the National Endowment for the Humanities